-Striking, reeling in and landing fish are all vitally important aspects of fishing – after all, catching fish is the aim and there is little point in getting the best bait, rigs and equipment if fish which are hooked cannot be successfully landed.
+Striking, reeling in and landing fish are all vitally important aspects of fishing – after all, there is little point in getting the best bait, rigs and equipment if fish which are hooked cannot be successfully landed.
 However, a surprising number of anglers pay little attention to practicalities of landing fish and only consider this important aspect of sea fishing when they have a fish on the end of their line.

 Difference Between Using Braid and Monofilament Line